moose-c/Hyde-Platform/documentation/rest-raw.md

 so:
 - 1 database just from .txt files, need an iso code, indicator, timeperiod and a region to request information, generate graphs etc.
 - 1 database based on spatial information where can be queried based on spatial information, need indicator, timeperiod and a region.
 This will return maps for particular period, for that country over time
-- Perhaps also just select indicator and year and show layer over the whole globe
+- Select indicator and year and show layer over the whole globe

 projectie aan koppelen wg84, ooit koppelen aan bestanden **spatie header weg bij niet werkende bestanden!!**